hamzaouazzi/supcinema/README.md

 # SupCinema Management
-This is a service for managing halls, places, tickets, sessions, categories, films, and projections in a cinema  with spring boot technology.
+This is a service for managing halls, places, tickets, sessions, categories, films, and projections in a cinema.

+## Technologies:
+*Spring MVC
+*Spring Boot
+*Spring Data JPA
+*Spring Security
+*Thymeleaf
+*MySQL
+*Project Lombok